danielparton/TargetExplorer-querytest/README.md

 TargetExplorer-querytest
 ========================

-Minimal Flask/SQLAlchemy app for developing a simple query method
+Minimal version of TargetExplorer for developing a simple query method.

+TargetExplorer is a database framework and web API, implemented using Python Flask and SQLAlchemy.

 Manifest
 --------